 - Activate your card: this needs to be done before the balance transfer can be processed.

-- Close your old card: this isn’t always necessary, but it can prevent you from spending on it or being charged fees.
+- Close your old card: this isn’t always necessary, but it can make sure you don’t keep spending on it or get charged fees.

 Before getting a balance transfer though, it can pay to be aware of the potential pitfalls of using one.

 Balance transfers can actually lose you money in the long-term if you’re not careful.
 You can read our article here (link) to learn more about balance transfer traps.